See Southcentral Alaska's Scenic Byways & National Parks

 Your adventure begins in the morning with a scenic day trip aboard the Alaska Railroad to Seward.
-Most of the trip parallels the Seward Highway, a National Scenic Byway and All American Road that traces the shoreline of Turnagain Arm, showcasing glittering water on one side and steep, rocky cliffs that give way to alpine tundra on the other.
+Most of the trip parallels the Seward Highway, a National Scenic Byway and All American Road that traces the shoreline of Turnagain Arm, showcasing glittering water on one side and steep, rocky cliffs on the other.

-Once you arrive in Seward, you have two options for exploring Kenai Fjords National Park: Take a shuttle bus or taxi twelve miles from town to the Exit Glacier Nature Center, which offers the only land access to Kenai Fjords.
+Once you arrive in Seward, you have two options for exploring Kenai Fjords National Park: take a shuttle bus or taxi 12 miles from town to the Exit Glacier Nature Center, which offers the only land access to the park.
 Walk the network of trails for close-up views of the glacier and the Harding Icefield.
 Alternatively, take a half-day boat tour from Seward’s small boat harbor to explore the park’s deep, glacier-carved fjords from the water.
 Be sure to bring your camera and dress for the weather!
 The evening return train arrives in Anchorage quite late, so plan to eat dinner in Seward or aboard the train.

-Day 3 Talkeetna to Glenallen or Copper Center
+Day 3: Talkeetna to GlenNallen or Copper Center

 Retrace your steps on the Parks Highway, this time driving through the small community of Willow, then up and over Hatcher Pass.
 The scenic drive through Hatcher Pass gives you amazing views over rolling mountaintops and alpine tundra.
 Leave yourself time to tour Independence Mine State Historical Park, a gold mine that was active until the 1950s, and enjoy lunch at a mountain lodge or beside an alpine lake before you continue on your way.